codepath/android_guides/Open-Source-projects-for-Android-development.md

 Here's a documented list of all items that we think should and could be improved.
-If you're interested in taking on this project, we would be extremely grateful (and the open source community in general would too).
+If you're interested in taking on this project, we would be extremely grateful (and the open source community in general would be too).

 * Display a logging error at least if there is no Internet permission defined in `AndroidManifest.xml` when trying to use the networking stack layer.
 Right now, there is no indicating what's happening in any networking libraries should you forget this Internet permission.